-To make the marinade, which doubles as the dressing for the slaw, mix together the following ingredients:
+To make the shrimp margarita marinade, mix together the following ingredients:

 - Olive oil